-This is an example of figs in different ripeness stages.
+This is an example of figs in different ripeness stages on the fig trees.
 The darkest ones are ready for harvest while the green one isn’t ready.

 Step One – Pick a Sunny Spot or Your Container

 The first thing you want to do if you plan on growing your tree outside is to find a spot that gets a lot of direct sunlight.
-You should plant them in either early spring or late fall because this is when figs are dormant before kicking off the growth season.
+You should plant the fig trees in either early spring or late fall because this is when figs are dormant before kicking off the growth season.

 Step Two – Dig the Hole